 If you are considering filing for divorce in Mississippi it is important to understand the various grounds for divorce that are recognized by our state.
-This article provides a brief overview of the legal grounds for divorce that are permitted in Mississippi, however, keep in mind that every marriage, and every divorce, are unique so it is important to consult with an experienced divorce and family law attorney to discuss the details of your particular case.
+This article provides a brief overview of the legal grounds for divorce that are permitted in Mississippi, however, keep in mind that every marriage, and every divorce, are unique so it is important to consult with an experienced divorce attorney to discuss the details of your particular case.

 Legal Grounds For Divorce in Mississippi

 Mississippi is one of the few states that still technically requires fault-grounds for divorce.
 I say technically because while our state does not recognize “no fault” divorce, a married couple can obtain a “divorce by consent” by stating that they have irreconcilable differences.
 A divorce by consent can generally be obtained if both members of the couple wish to end their marriages.
 However, if only one spouse wants to obtain a divorce, that spouse must site to one of the 12 permissible grounds for divorce recognized in Mississippi.
 The Mississippi Bar’s website notes that Mississippi’s family law currently recognizes the following legal grounds for divorce:

 - Desertion: Desertion occurs when a spouse willfully abandons their marriage for at least one year without just cause, consent, excuse, or the intent to return.
 The deserted spouse must show that they did not consent to their spouse leaving.